Update effective: January 2024

 There will be four categories of entry for photographic images “Regular” and “Advanced”.

-They are prints in colour or monochrome and digital images in colour or monochrome.
+These are: Prints in colour or monochrome and Digital images in colour or monochrome.

 4.1 Colour Prints “Regular” will be a minimum of 15 x 10 cm (6″ x 4″) print size in either dimension.
 Prints can be mounted or loose.

 4.2 Colour Prints “Advanced” will be a minimum of 20 x 25 cm (8″ x 10″) print size in either dimension or if square, be a minimum of 21 x 21 cm (8” x 8”).
 Prints must be presented in a 40 x 50 cm (16″ x 20″) mount.

 4.3 Monochrome Prints “Regular” will be a minimum of 15 x 10 cm (6″ x 4″) print size in either dimension.
 Prints can be mounted or loose.
 A Monochrome Print includes prints that have been toned in a single hue.
 It does not include a split-tone or a selective colour work.